kanwalnainsingh/OpenDesk/code_base/micro-services/organisation-service/README.md

 - Import maven project in Intellij or Eclipse.
 - Install [lombok](https://www.baeldung.com/lombok-ide)  on IDE.
 - Install Redis on the machine for local db integration.
+- Install Apache Kafka on the machine for local kafka integration.

 #Database
 - Redis is used as a database.